Azure/armstrong/readme.md

     A: If using `test` command, resources won't be removed after testing, user must use `cleanup` command to remove these resources.
 If using `auto` command

-## Todo
+## Features
 - [ ] Generate multiple test cases from given resource type and swagger file
 - [ ] Generate test cases containing all defined properties
 - [ ] Support complicated dependency analysis, ex: key vault id, key vault cert id
-- [ ] Improve accuracy in mapping between resourceId and azurerm resource type
+- [x] Improve accuracy in mapping between resourceId and azurerm resource type
-- [ ] Improve accuracy in azurerm resource example configuration: example configuration must be valid
+- [x] Improve accuracy in azurerm resource example configuration: example configuration must be valid
 - [x] Hide terraform logs and generate a more friendly report